Judicial Redress of a business

 The judgment initiating the judicial redress opens a period of observation during which the director remains at the head of his company and continues the activity of the company.

-At any time during the observation period, the court may order the partial cessation of the activity at the request of the Head of company himself, the judicial representative, the public prosecutor,.
+At any time during the observation period, the court may order the partial cessation of the activity at the request of the Head of company himself, the judicial representative, the Public Prosecutor's Office.

-The opening of an observation period has consequences for the situation of the Head of company, creditors and ongoing contracts.
+The opening of a period of observation has consequences for the position of the manager, creditors and ongoing contracts.

 Situation of the leader